PurpleKingdomGames/indigo-website/indigodocs/information/performance.md

 ### If you can't see it, don't draw it

-Normally when you create a game element like a sprite in a game engine, they hang around until you remove them.
+Normally when you create a game element like a sprite in a conventional game engine, they hang around until you remove them.
 Indigo only draws what your `SceneUpdateFragment` describes **right now**.
-As such, Indigo assumes you know what you're doing and doesn't try to do any clever interpretation of your scene.
+As such, Indigo assumes you know what you're doing and doesn't try to do any clever interpretation of your scene*.

+> *Culling at the render level will occur, but that won't prevent the processing of your scene elements.

-For example: A normal practice is to do ["Viewing-frustum culling"](https://en.wikipedia.org/wiki/Viewing_frustum) to remove things that aren't visible on the screen i.e it's "off camera".
-In Indigo, it's up to you as the game developer to do this, by only adding things to be drawn to the current frames `SceneUpdateFragment`.
-We make no assumptions about how you implement your camera / view description.
-The renderer will cull elements that are not on screen, but this will not stop the associated view objects from being wastefully processed.
+Normal practice is to perform ["Viewing-frustum culling"](https://en.wikipedia.org/wiki/Viewing_frustum) to remove things that aren't visible on the screen i.e it's "off camera".

 ### Render batch size